centi729/SendImage-FromPythonToUnity-/README.md

 2. decompress it
 3. make it as a texture

-## How to use this?
+## How to use

 1. You need zlib in unity.
 I used [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity) and installed [Iconic.Zlib.Netstandard](https://github.com/HelloKitty/Iconic.Zlib.Netstandard)
 2. Download the unity script and add this script component to a **Quad** Object which will display received image
 3. Add a UI button object to call 'PressButton' function
 4. excute python script and then play unity

-if you just want it to be excuted at start, use this
+If you just want it to be excuted at start, use this

     public int port = 50000;